Contraception

 Talking to your teenager about contraception

-It's not always easy for parents to talk about sex and contraception with their teenagers during puberty.
-But the topic is important, even if it is sensitive and pubescent children are often embarrassed in front of their own parents.
-After all, teen pregnancy can turn your entire life plan upside down.
-Here's how to start a conversation with your child about contraception.
+Discussing sex and contraception openly with teenagers during puberty is not always easy for parents.
+But the topic is important, even if it is sensitive and often embarrassing for pubescent children in front of their own parents.
+After all, a teenage pregnancy can turn your entire life plan upside down.
+Here you can find out how to talk to your child about contraception.

 Verhütung